Add: 4, 31 Council Avenue Rockingham, Western Australia 6168 | P: (08) 9592 2210 | E: click here

 For more information on our cosmetic procedures, visit our cosmetic dentistry page.

-A: Porcelain veneers are very thin shells of tooth-shaped porcelain that are individually crafted to cover the fronts of teeth.
+Porcelain veneers are very thin shells of tooth-shaped porcelain that are individually crafted to cover the fronts of teeth.
 They are very durable and will not stain, making them a popular solution for those seeking to restore or enhance their smile.
 For more information on porcelain veneers visit our veneers services page.

-A: Since teeth whitening has now become the number one aesthetic concern of many patients, there are numerous products and methods available to achieve a brighter smile.
+Since teeth whitening has now become the number one aesthetic concern of many patients, there are numerous products and methods available to achieve a brighter smile.

 Professional teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to lighten natural colour of your teeth.
 Over-the-counter products are also available, but they are much less effective than professional treatments and may not be approved by the American Dental Association (ADA).